EvgeniaAndrikopoulou/TravelCompanyAPI/AggregatedAPI_documentation.md

     - Connects with the **OpenWeatherMap** API to retrieve weather data for a given location (latitude, longitude) at a specific time.

 ## 2. Aggregation Service (`AggregationService`)
-- This is the **core** of your system, where data from the external services is aggregated.
+- This is the **core** of the system, where data from the external services is aggregated.
 - It fetches location data, weather data, and landmark data, combining them into a unified response for the client.
 - It uses the services (`LocationService`, `WeatherService`, `LandmarkService`) and combines their outputs into an `AggregatedData` object.
 - If any of the individual service requests fail, it logs the error messages and still returns the aggregated data with available results.